joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/17/opinion/china-us-trump-xi-tariffs.html

 **Greenberg: 'Cancun' Bulls didn't throw in beach towel, but where do they go from here?**\
-`In the end, the only playoff experience the young Bulls players got was the kind they already had — losing to the Heat in a Play-In game. `\
+`In the end, the only playoff experience the Bulls players got was the kind many already had — losing to the Heat in a Play-In game. `\
 https://nytimes.com/athletic/6286115/2025/04/17/bulls-heat-nba-play-in-tournament-loss/

 **It's still early, but the Giants are rolling past their opponents in impressive fashion**\